microsoft/vscode-docs/blogs/2019/10/03/remote-ssh-tips-and-tricks.md

 ## We'd like your feedback

-Thanks for trying out the Remote-SSH extension!
+Thanks for trying out the Remote - SSH extension!
 If you run into any issues or would like to suggest new features or scenarios for us, please open an issue on our [GitHub repo](https://github.com/microsoft/vscode-remote-release/issues).
 If you want to see what features we're currently working on or are upcoming, take a look at our Remote Development [release notes](https://github.com/microsoft/vscode-docs/tree/master/remote-release-notes) and [iteration plans](https://github.com/microsoft/vscode-remote-release/issues?q=is%3Aopen+is%3Aissue+label%3Aiteration-plan).
 You can also try out these [Remote Development tutorials](https://code.visualstudio.com/docs/remote/remote-tutorials), which walk you through using the other remote extensions to work inside Docker containers and the [Window Subsystem for Linux](https://docs.microsoft.com/windows/wsl) (WSL).

 Happy Remote Coding,